-Can I waiver the English language requirement?
+Can I waive the English language requirement?

-Students who are native English speakers, or have obtained their university degree in a country where English is the official language, or have studied for a minimum of a year in an institution of higher education in an English-speaking country (Australia, Canada, Ireland, New Zealand, United Kingdom or United States) or they have earned their university degree in English in any country in the European Union, Iceland, Norway, Switzerland or Turkey do not have to provide proof of their English language skills
+Students who are native English speakers, or have obtained their university degree in a country where English is the official language, or have studied for a minimum of a year in an institution of higher education in an English-speaking country (Australia, Canada, Ireland, New Zealand, United Kingdom or United States) or have earned their university degree in English in any country in the European Union, Iceland, Norway, Switzerland or Turkey do not have to provide proof of their English language skills.

 What Spanish language exam do I need to take?